rabiatul1602/data_warehouse_project/README.md

 # 📊 Modern Data Warehouse Project

 ## 🚀 Project Overview
 This project focuses on building a **modern data warehouse** with a robust architecture and end-to-end data pipeline.
+This project dedicated to support daily position data with small to medium storage size, with minimal user access.

 ### 🔹 Key Components